Table of Contents

 If you are interested in being a member of an IRB, be prepared to learn a lot and spend many hours reading trial designs, attending meetings, and talking with other IRB members.
 It is important that HIV+ people be involved in the IRB process so that other members and researchers hear your concerns and priorities.
 However, be aware that this is a big commitment.
 If you are new to community advocacy, an IRB is probably not the easiest way to get started.

-To find out about IRB opportunities and application requirements, call clinical trial sites where you live.
+To find out about IRB opportunities and application requirements, contact clinical trial sites where you live.

 - To locate HIV clinical trial sites near you go to

 All not-for-profit ASOs have a BOD.
 The BOD is responsible for the agency legally and financially.
 It also sets policy, hires and fires the executive director, and makes sure that the organization is serving its chosen mission.
-If the BOD has few or no HIV+ members, it may be less in touch with the everyday concerns and challenges of the people it is meant to serve.
+If the BOD has few or no members living with HIV, it may be less in touch with the everyday concerns and challenges of the people it is meant to serve.

 Since one of the main responsibilities of the BOD is the financial stability of the organization, many boards require members to give or raise a certain amount of money.
 Some BODs make exceptions so that they can include people who cannot meet the financial obligation but have other valuable things to offer.

 Most BODs meet monthly or every other month for a couple of hours.
 Being a board member can require a commitment of two to four hours a month for meetings and other activities.
 If you would like to be a member of the board of a local ASO, set up a meeting with the board's chairperson (sometime called the president) or the agency's executive director.